Compensation and Human Capital Committee Charter

 G. The Committee shall approve and periodically review policies concerning perquisite benefits.

-H. The Committee shall periodically review the need for a Company policy regarding compensation paid to the Company’s executive officers in excess of limits deductible under Section 162(m) of the Code.
+H. The Committee shall periodically review the need for a Company policy regarding compensation paid to the Company’s executive officers in excess of limits deductible under Section 162(m) of the Internal Revenue Code of 1986, as amended (the “Code”).

 I. The Committee shall determine the Company’s policy with respect to change of control or “parachute” payments.